phewson/RIntro/README.md

 --------------

 The session has been designed with a very broad range of participants in mind.
 Accordingly it will be rather general - the aim of the repository was to provide some extension activities for people who already have a lot of R expertise.

+I am working with R version 3.1.1

+I have added the following libraries:
+- ggplot2
+- curl